Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 and the shape corresponding to the rest of the index, `(3, 4)`, comes last.

-If you find yourself running into this behavior, chances are you would be better off rewriting the indexing operation to be simpler.
+If you find yourself running into this behavior, chances are you would be better off rewriting the indexing operation to be simpler, for instance, by first reshaping the array so that the integer array indices are together in the index.
 This is considered a design flaw in NumPy[^advanced-indexing-design-flaw-footnote], and no other Python array library has replicated it. ndindex will raise a `NotImplementedError` exception on indices like these, because I don't want to deal with implementing this obscure logic.[^ndindex-advanced-indexing-design-flaw-footnote]

 [^advanced-indexing-design-flaw-footnote]: Travis Oliphant, the original